Dear Coffee, I Will Forever Be Your Biggest ‘Feen’

 Since preparing my morning coffee this way, I have found that not only does my system seem to thrive better overall, but the appearance of my skin has reaped undeniable benefits as well.
 The more consistent I am with consuming extra virgin coconut oil in general, the better I look and feel.
 I attribute the vanity-related benefits to coconut oil’s rich essential fatty acid content and powerful anti-fungal properties.

-Note: If you’re going to go to the trouble of creating this concoction for health and vanity’s sake, please make sure you choose a high-quality, pure coffee source.
+Note: If you’re going to go to the trouble of creating this concoction for health and vanity’s sake, please make sure you choose a high-quality, mold-free coffee source.

 Add all ingredients to a blender, allowing 1-2 minutes for blending, or until it becomes a smooth cream.
 Add to your desired amount of coffee.

 Your body is guaranteed to burst with happiness from just a single sip.
-“Joe” is certain to approve.
+Our beloved friend Joe is guaranteed to approve…

 ©TheDailyDoll.com/Lacey Johnson 2015